-'''

-(config)> network interface my_wan

-(config network interface my_wan)>
+(config)> network interface my_wan (config network interface my_wan)>

-'''

 SureLink can be enabled for both IPv4 and IPv6 configurations.
-By default, SureLink is enabled for IPv4 for the preconfigured WAN (wan1) and WWANs (wwan1 and, for dual-cellular models, wwan2).
+By default, SureLink is enabled for IPv4 for the preconfigured WAN (wan1) and WWANs (wwan1 and wwan2).
 It is disabled for IPv6.

-'''

-(config network interface my_wan> ipv4 surelink enable true

-(config network interface my_wan)>
+(config network interface my_wan> ipv4 surelink enable true (config network interface my_wan)>

-'''